bcgov/sso-terraform/README.md

 ## Custom Realms in Gold cluster

-Custom realms are managed by Terrafrom in a separate Terraform backend state for Gold Keycloak instances.
+Gold custom realms are managed by Terrafrom in a separate Terraform backend state.
 To create a new custom realm, create a new Terraform script that has the required definition of the realm:

 ```sh
 cd terraform-v2-custom/keycloak-<env>/custom-realms